revalgovender/wrestling-sorted/README.md

 ## Importing Highlights from YouTube

+- It is worth noting the database is seeded with a two TV Shows (id 1 and 2)
 - Run the following command to import highlights from YouTube:
   ```bash
   python manage.py import_highlights --tv_show_id=1 --max_items_to_parse=50